jackson09255921/MarkerLessAR/README.md

 Welcome to my AR artwork.<br>
 Since the previous version of directory is broken, there is only apk. file can work.
 Thus, I just put it on github.<br>
-You are able to download the apk. file and transport to your own android phone.<br>
+You are able to download the apk. file and transport to your android phone.<br>
 And then, make your camera focus on speticular platform.
 You will see a block.<br>
 Without hesitation!
 Just click it!
 A minions will appear in your world.<br>